 Our team was practicing wage and hour law when there were very few other dedicated practitioners in the field.

-We counsel employers in the areas impacted by key federal and state wage and hour laws, including the Fair Labor Standards Act (FLSA), Davis-Bacon Act (DBA), Service Contract Act (SCA), and state wage laws.
+We counsel employers in the areas impacted by key federal and state wage and hour laws, including the Fair Labor Standards Act (FLSA), Davis-Bacon Act (DBA), Service Contract Act (SCA), Presidential Executive Orders, and state wage laws.
 The primary goal, quite simply, is to avoid or resolve federal and state government investigations and private litigation.

 It is indeed true that “an ounce of prevention is worth a pound of cure.”
 In the field of wage and hour law, this adage proves itself time and time again.
 Lack of a clear understanding of federal and state wage laws can lead to very costly judgments or settlements, while good faith compliance can have financial benefits.